 Greyish-green foliage merges with the browns of this semi-desert that is the Karoo, as the landscape reaches towards the many table-like mesas and isolated buttes (koppies) that rise from the dusty earth.
 A place where the Earth’s vastness is felt, it is also a place of intricate detail.

-Small insects scurry amongst, tiny white paper-like flowers that embellish the landscape and contrast with the towering Klein Roggeveldmountains. playful mongooses and other small mammals such as porcupine, duiker and.
-While leopard and black-backed jackal are also present in the park.
+Small insects scurry among tiny white paper-like flowers that embellish the landscape and contrast with the towering Klein Roggeveld mountains.
+Here you will find playful mongooses and other small mammals such as porcupine and duiker, while leopard and black-backed jackal are also present in the park.

-Tankwa Karoo National Park is situated on the southern boundary of the Cape with the Roggeveld Escarpment in the East, Cederberg in the West, and Klein Roggeveld Mountains in the South.
+Tankwa Karoo National Park is situated on the southern boundary of the Northern Cape with the Roggeveld escarpment in the East, Cederberg in the West and the Klein Roggeveld mountains in the South.

-While Tankwa Karoo National Park is still in a developmental and land consolidation phase, expanding from the original 26,000 hectares in 1986 to nearly 143,600 ha by late 2010, it is the ideal destination for those seeking the time out under some of the brightest stars in Africa.
+While Tankwa Karoo National Park is still in a developmental and land-consolidation phase, expanding from the original 26 000ha in 1986 to nearly 143 600ha by late 2010, it is the ideal destination for those seeking the time out under some of the brightest stars in Africa.